Probability, Statistics and Information Theory

 A random variable \(X\) is a measurable function (mapping) \(X \colon \mathcal{\Omega} \to \mathcal{E}\) from a sample space \(\mathcal{\Omega}\) as a set of possible outcomes to a measurable space \(\mathcal{E}\).

-The probability that \(X\) takes on a value in a measurable set \(\mathcal{S} \in \mathcal{E}\) is written as \(\operatorname{P}(X \in \mathcal{S}) = \operatorname{P}(\{\omega \in \mathcal{\Omega} \mid X(\omega) \in \mathcal{S}\})\)
+The probability that \(X\) takes on a value in a measurable set \(\mathcal{S} \in \mathcal{E}\) is written as \[ \operatorname{P}(X \in \mathcal{S}) = \operatorname{P}(\{\omega \in \mathcal{\Omega} \mid X(\omega) \in \mathcal{S}\}) \]

-The probability that \(X\) takes discrete value \(v\), denoted \(X = v\), is \(\operatorname{P}(X=v)\).
+The probability that \(X\) takes a discrete value \(v\), denoted \(X = v\), is \(\operatorname{P}(X=v)\).

-Random variables allow us to go from outcomes to values, like \(X(\omega) = \omega\) the random variable that associates to each die its value (identity function).
+Random variables allow us to go from outcomes to values, like \(X(\omega) = \omega\), the random variable that associates to each die its value (identity function).
 This is also an example of a discrete random variable.

-When \(X\) is continuous it doesn’t make sense to have events like \(X = v\) (and \(\operatorname{P}(X = v) = 0\)), rather we use \(v \leq X \leq w\) and probability densities.
+When \(X\) is continuous, it doesn’t make sense to have events like \(X = v\) (and \(\operatorname{P}(X = v) = 0\)); rather we use \(v \leq X \leq w\) and probability densities.
 An example would be the height of a population.
+Probabilities are described via a probability density function \(p_X(x)\), with \[ \operatorname{P}(v \le X \le w) = \int_v^w p_X(x)\,dx \]

 Multiple Random Variables